Richard Duket

 Sir Richard Duket (died 1245) was an English Crown official who had a highly successful career in England and Ireland, and enjoyed the confidence of two English monarchs, John and Henry III.
 In a career spanning more than forty years, he served variously as a judge, diplomat, King's Messenger, Sheriff and Royal Secretary.

-Despite his eminence, the jurist Bracton thought poorly of him as a judge, calling him an "unwise and unlearned" man who had never made a proper study of the laws of England, and was forced to rely on help in writing his judgments on the assistance of more learned colleagues.
+Despite his eminence, the jurist Henry de Bracton thought poorly of him as a judge, calling him an "unwise and unlearned" man who had never made a proper study of the laws of England, and was forced to rely on help in writing his judgments on the assistance of more learned colleagues.

 Early career

 He was the son of Nicholas Duket, who was Chamberlain of London in the 1190s.
 His employment by the English Crown began around 1200.
 He is said to have been a clerk, i.e. a cleric, but evidently, he took only minor orders: these were not a bar to matrimony, and we know that he married twice and had several children.
 He was referred to by King John as "my Secretary" (clericus noster) in 1203, and received a pension of 5 marks a year from the revenues of the Abbey of Whitby, which was then in royal hands, for his services.
 He was also a diplomat, and in 1225 he was one of two officials entrusted with a mission to the Vatican, for which he received a payment of 100 marks for his expenses.
 He was described then as nuncio (nuncius regius), in the original sense of "envoy".
 He also had the title King's Messenger, and in that capacity, he undertook numerous official journeys over the years, until he was well into old age.
 In 1221 he was Sheriff of Norfolk and Suffolk.